cloudnative-pg/cloudnative-pg/docs/src/logging.md

     [Kubernetes Logging Architecture](https://kubernetes.io/docs/concepts/cluster-administration/logging/)
     documentation.

+!!!
+Info
+    `level` and `ts` fields can be renamed with `log-field-level` and `log-field-timestamp` CLI flags should you log ingestion system require it.

 ## Operator log

 A log level can be specified in the cluster spec with the option `logLevel` and